Table of Contents

 What Happens to Your Skin and What You Need to Do after a Laser Pigmentation Treatment?

 1. The laser treatment creates small reservoirs on the skin.
-So, making it the best time to deliver the essential vitamins to maximise overall rejuvenation.
+So, making it a good time to deliver the essential vitamins to maximise overall rejuvenation.

 2. After laser treatment, the pigmentation acts by using the body’s lymphatic system to flush out the pigment in the skin surface.
 It could take between 4-6 weeks for the body to process the broken pigmentation.